SimLi1333/vidra/docs/docs/topics/architecture.md

 ### 2.3 Controller Layer

-The **Controller Layer** implements the reconciliation logic that drives Vidra’s synchronization workflows.
-Controllers monitor changes to custom resources and orchestrate the necessary actions to align cluster state with the desired configuration.
+The **Controller Layer** implements the reconciliation logic that drives Vidra’s continuous delivery workflows.
+Controllers monitor changes to custom resources and orchestrate the necessary actions to align cluster state with the desired state.
+Controller implements the use-cases of the custom resources and orchestrates the necessary actions to align cluster state with the desired configuration.

 - **InfrahubSyncReconciler:** Handles all tasks related to Infrahub, including authentication, querying, artifact retrieval, and triggering downstream synchronization.
 - **VidraResourceReconciler:** Manages the lifecycle of Kubernetes resources, applying, updating, or deleting manifests as needed.